Systematic review: Out-dated or risk of bias

 Methodological limitations of meta-analysis have also been noted.
 Another concern is that the methods used to conduct a systematic review are sometimes changed once researchers see the available trials they are going to include.
 Some websites have described retractions of systematic reviews and published reports of studies included in published systematic reviews.
-Eligibility criteria must be justifiable and not arbitrary (for example, the date range searched) as this may affect the perceived quality of the review.
+Eligibility criteria that is arbitrary may affect the perceived quality of the review.

-Limited reporting of clinical trials and data from human studies
+Limited reporting of data from human studies

-The 'AllTrials' campaign highlights that around half of clinical trials have never reported results and works to improve reporting.
-This lack of reporting has extremely serious implications for research, including systematic reviews, as it is only possible to synthesize data of published studies.
-In addition, 'positive' trials were twice as likely to be published as those with 'negative' results.
-At present, it is legal for-profit companies to conduct clinical trials and not publish the results.
-For example, in the past 10 years 8.7 million patients have taken part in trials that have not published results.
+The AllTrials campaign report that around half of clinical trials have never reported results and works to improve reporting.
+'Positive' trials were twice as likely to be published as those with 'negative' results.

+As of 2016, it is legal for-profit companies to conduct clinical trials and not publish the results.
+For example, in the past 10 years, 8.7 million patients have taken part in trials that have not published results.
 These factors mean that it is likely there is a significant publication bias, with only 'positive' or perceived favourable results being published.
-A recent systematic review of industry sponsorship and research outcomes concluded that 'sponsorship of drug and device studies by the manufacturing company leads to more favorable efficacy results and conclusions than sponsorship by other sources' and that the existence of an industry bias that cannot be explained by standard 'Risk of bias' assessments.
-Systematic reviews of such a bias may amplify the effect, although it is important to note that the flaw is in the reporting of research generally, not in the systematic review method.
+A recent systematic review of industry sponsorship and research outcomes concluded that "sponsorship of drug and device studies by the manufacturing company leads to more favorable efficacy results and conclusions than sponsorship by other sources" and that the existence of an industry bias that cannot be explained by standard 'risk of bias' assessments.

 Poor compliance with review reporting guidelines

 The rapid growth of systematic reviews in recent years has been accompanied by the attendant issue of poor compliance with guidelines, particularly in areas such as declaration of registered study protocols, funding source declaration, risk of bias data, issues resulting from data abstraction, and description of clear study objectives.
 A host of studies have identified weaknesses in the rigour and reproducibility of search strategies in systematic reviews.
-To remedy this issue, a new PRISMA guideline extension called PRISMA-S is being developed to improve the quality, reporting, and reproducibility of systematic review search strategies.
+To remedy this issue, a new PRISMA guideline extension called PRISMA-S is being developed.
 Furthermore, tools and checklists for peer-reviewing search strategies have been created, such as the Peer Review of Electronic Search Strategies (PRESS) guidelines.

 A key challenge for using systematic reviews in clinical practice and healthcare policy is assessing the quality of a given review.
 Consequently, a range of appraisal tools to evaluate systematic reviews have been designed.
 The two most popular measurement instruments and scoring tools for systematic review quality assessment are AMSTAR 2 (a measurement tool to assess the methodological quality of systematic reviews) and ROBIS (Risk Of Bias In Systematic reviews); however, these are not appropriate for all systematic review types.
+Some recent peer-reviewed articles have carried out comparisons between AMSTAR 2 and ROBIS tools.

+History

+The first publication that is now recognized as equivalent to a modern systematic review was a 1753 paper by James Lind, which reviewed all of the previous publications about scurvy.
+Systematic reviews appeared only sporadically until the 1980s, and became common after 2000.
+More than 10,000 systematic reviews are published each year.